Idols (West African TV series)

 Idols West Africa is the West African version of the Idol series franchise.
 Based in Nigeria, it is a talent contest to find a recording artiste, and aired on M-Net in 2007.
 Like the Pan-Arab entry to the series, the show incorporated countries throughout the West African region.

 Season 1

-The show is presented in English, hosted by Mike Majic.
-The three judges are: Nigerian Dede Mabiaku, Ghanaian Abrewa Nana and American Dan Foster.
+The show was presented in English, hosted by Mike Majic.
+The three judges were: Nigerian Dede Mabiaku, Ghanaian Abrewa Nana and American Dan Foster.